 This example uses one word of memory and executes in one machine cycle.
-The data in the X register is pushed onto the stack.
+The data in the x register is pushed onto the stack.
 At transfer, Stack 0 is automatically moved to Stack 1.
-Transfer from https://www.negs-is-possible-from-all-hardware-registers.
+Transfer from <hwregs> is possible from all hardware registers.